-12. Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to): Dominant: Sub-dominant: Other: Additional: Tall and Mid stature Grasses >> Shrubs > Forbs > Short stature grasses/grasslikes 13.
-Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Very Low 14.
-Average percent litter cover (%) and depth (in): Average litter cover is 15-25% with depths of 0.1 to 0.25 inches 15.
-Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): 175 lbs/ac 16.
+- 13. Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Very Low - 14.
+Average percent litter cover (%) and depth (in): Average litter cover is 30-40% with depths of 0.5 to 1.0 inches - 15.
+Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): 2000 lbs/ac - 16.
 Potential invasive (including noxious) species (native and non-native).
 List species which BOTH characterize degraded states and have the potential to become a dominant or co-dominant species on the ecological site if their future establishment and growth is not actively controlled by management interventions.
 Species that become dominant for only one to several years (e.g., short-term response to drought or wildfire) are not invasive plants.
-Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Threadleaf sedge, Badlands mules-ear, Threeawns, Yucca, Skunkbush sumac, Annuals, Exotics, and Species found on Noxious Weed List 17.
+Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Blue grama, Big sagebrush, Fringed sagewort, Prickly Pear, and Species found on Noxious Weed List - 17.
 Perennial plant reproductive capability: All species are capable of reproducing